suabochica/understanding-typescript/notes/04-ts-and-es6.md

 const userName = "Sergio";
 const greeting = `This is a heading!
 I'm ${userName}, this is cool`;

-console.log(grereting); // -> "This is a heading!
+console.log(greeting); // -> "This is a heading!
 I'm Sergio, this is cool"

 ```